 Supporting children not in school

-PERCY HEDLEY SCHOOL is committed to ensuring the safety and wellbeing of all its Children and Young people.
+NORTHERN COUNTIES SCHOOL is committed to ensuring the safety and wellbeing of all its Children and Young people.

 Where the DSL has identified a child to be on the edge of social care support, or who would normally receive pastoral-type support in school, they should ensure that a robust communication plan is in place for that child or young person.

-Details of this plan must be recorded on CPOMS, as should a record of contact have made.
+Details of this plan must be recorded on CPOMS, as should a record of contact have made on the class list document.

-The communication plans can include remote contact, phone contact, door-step visits.
-Other individualised contact methods should be considered and recorded.

-PERCY HEDLEY SCHOOL and its DSL will work closely with all stakeholders to maximise the effectiveness of any communication plan.
+NORTHERN COUNTIES SCHOOL and its DSL will work closely with all stakeholders to maximise the effectiveness of any communication plan.

 This plan must be reviewed regularly and where concerns arise, the DSL will consider any referrals as appropriate.